-The St Peter’s Council operates as a non-executive Board of Directors in support of the Rector (the CEO), the Headmaster/Headmistress and his/her executive team, who are responsible and accountable for the day-to-day activities of the school.
+The St Peter’s Council operates as a non-executive Board of Directors in support of the Rector (the CEO), the Headmasters and their executive teams, who are responsible and accountable for the day-to-day activities of the school.
 Meet our Council members.

 The School Constitution requires that the council controls the finances and sets the general policy.